 Alejandra Cardenas, Director of Global Legal Strategies

-Alejandra most recently served as Regional Legal Director for Women's Link Worldwide and was responsible for the planning and oversight of program design and implementation while overseeing a team working on reproductive rights, transitional justice and sex trafficking.
-Prior to Women's Link Worldwide, Alejandra served as a Human Rights Specialist at the Inter-American Commission on Human Rights in Washington, DC where she focused on drafting merits and admissibility decisions about petitions filed against LAC States and also served as the Commission's liaison between Bolivia and Peru.
+Before joining the Center, Alejandra most recently served as Regional Legal Director for Women's Link Worldwide, where she was responsible for the planning and oversight of program design and implementation while overseeing a team working on reproductive rights, transitional justice and sex trafficking.
+Prior to that, Alejandra served as a Human Rights Specialist at the Inter-American Commission on Human Rights in Washington, D.C., where she oversaw the caseload of petitions filed against Bolivia and Peru and served as the Commission's liaison with those two States.
 Alejandra has published several articles on reproductive rights, the Inter-American human rights system, and international public law.

 Alejandra received her LLM from Harvard Law School with a concentration in International Public Law, and her undergraduate law degree from the Universidad Externado de Colombia.

 Alejandra’s native language is Spanish.